connexcs/docs/docs/customer/customer.md

 **Advanced** tab
 There are several options that can be configured:

-+ Select a codec (if no codec is selcted, all are supported).
++ **Codecs**: all codecs are supported un less one is specified here.
-+ Enter the customer switch Manufacturer and Version if desired (these fields are not functional, they are for reference only).
++ **Manufacturer and Version**: you can set the customer switch manufacturer and version if desired (these fields are not functional, they are for reference only).
-+ Select the SIP Protocol, Port, and Dial Pattern (defaults are the standard for each parameter).
++ **Protocol, Port, Dial Pattern**: the default selection is the standard for each parameter
-+ These fields are optional: CLI Prefix, Tech Prefix, Strip Digits, and Bandwidth (useful for customers with audio problems caused by slow speeds).
++ **CLI Prefix, Tech Prefix, Strip Digits, Bandwidth**: these fields are all optional.
+Setting Bandwidth may be useful for customers with audio problems caused by slow speeds.
-+ When using SIP registration, you can set the Force From, Username, and Password fields.
++ **Force From, Username, and Password**: these fields need to be set when using SIP registration
-+ Force NAT: forces switch to read switch the IP address the traffic was received on, not the IP in the SIP packet.
++ **Force NAT**: forces switch to read the IP address the traffic was received from, not the IP in the SIP packet.
-+ Intercept Reinvite: helpful to use when customer equipment doesn't support reinvites (may correct issues with dropped calls).
++ **Intercept Reinvite**: helpful to use when customer equipment doesn't support reinvites (may correct issues with dropped calls).

 ![alt text][ipauth-adv]

 **Parameter Rewrite** tab

 Used to create automatic replacements for destination numbers or CLI.

 1. Click the **`+`**.